 Sixties disc often have a small white number sticker attached.
 (See also Names, Scribble and Numbers).
 Wire record racks were sold which had numbered slots and a sheet of numbers that could be cut out, licked and stuck on the discs.
 These were made by Selecta for Woolworths, Metrak elsewhere.

 Metrak LP rack

 Most commonly they were stuck on the disc rather than on the sleeve.
 The 7” racks had thirty slots but provided sixty numbers so you could continue on your second rack.
-When you look at the scans throughout the book, the indents of the wire rack at the bottom appears on many sleeves.
+When you look at the scans throughout the site, the indents of the wire rack at the bottom appears on many sleeves.
 These numbers are part of the era, and not worth removing.